slavistan/howto-hana-odbc-setup/README.md

 ```
 which will work around a bug in unixODBC which exists at the time of writing (2020/11/29) and causes unixODBC to search
 for the ini-files under /etc/ instead of the custom directory configured prior to compilation via the --sysconfdir
 parameter (the author has been informed).
-Creating the above symlink will fix all problems related to this bug.
+Creating the above symlinks will fix all problems related to this bug.

 ## 3. Usage

 Given a properly configured setup the ODBC interface may be used from any application or programming language that
 provides an ODBC client implementation.
 The simplest way to check whether everything is set up correctly is to use the
-unixODBC command-line `iusql` as shown above which establishes a connection and will open an interactive SQL shell which
+unixODBC command-line `iusql` as shown above which establishes a connection and will open an interactive SQL shell to
-may execute any SQL query, e.g. `SELECT 'FOO' from dummy;`.
+execute SQL queries.

-Additionally, many programming languages provide ODBC client libraries which implicitly make use of the same ODBC
+Additionally, many programming languages provide ODBC client libraries which implicitly make use of the same underlying
-configuration above.
+ODBC configuration.

 ### 3.1 R Examples